ryu10/emu6802/Readme_en.md

 - Modify the EMUZ80 by adding PIC16F47Q84 and Motorola MC6802.
 - Use the converter PCB ([Gerber](/data/emu6802r1-gerber.zip)).

-Most components on the converter PCB are optional.
-Just attach the 40pin socket for MC6802.
-Add C1 (0.1uF) and C2 (10uF) as needed.
+- Attach two 20x1 pin sockets to EMUZ80 (on the sides of Z80 socket).
+- Attach a 40p DIP socket and two 20x1 pin headers to the converter PCB.
+C1/C2 and J3/J4/J5 are optional.
+- Use 'thin type' pin headers that fit the pin sockets.
+- Connect two boards using the pin sockets and headers.

 ## Schematics